gaois/documental/docs/software/terminologue/configuration.en.md

 "readonly": false
 ```

-You can use this setting to switch your installation into read-only mode, for example while you're doing server maintenance.
+You can use this setting to switch your installation into read-only mode, for example, while you're doing server maintenance.
 Any publicly accessible parts of the website will still be available, including any publicly visible termbases, but users will not be able to log in, and those who are logged in already will not be able to save anything.
-A small "read-only" caption will be shown beside the Terminologue logo on each page to communicate this to users.
+A small 'read-only' caption will be shown beside the Terminologue logo on each page to communicate this to users.

 ---